arulsuriyalokeshy/CRYPTOGRAPHY/README.md

 ## ALGORITHM:

 STEP-1: Read the plain text and key from the user.<br>
-STEP-2: Split the plain text into groups of length three.
+STEP-2: Split the plain text into groups of length three.<br>
 STEP-3: Arrange the keyword in a 3*3 matrix.<br>
 STEP-4: Multiply the two matrices to obtain the cipher text of length three.<br>
 STEP-5: Combine all these groups to get the complete cipher text.<br>